Covid-19 Vaccine Tracker: What's available in the Republic of Ireland and what else is coming?

 But how do these other vaccines work, and when will they be approved for use here?
 Have there been any reported side effects?
 And when can you expect to receive a vaccine?

-The Irish Times Vaccine Tracker will be updated weekly as the country embarks on the largest inoculation programme in the history of the State.
+The Irish Times Vaccine Tracker will be updated daily as the country embarks on the largest inoculation programme in the history of the State.

 Leading vaccines in the pipeline for Ireland